Online Marriage and Family Therapy (MFT) Degree Programs

 Focus of treatment

-Skills gained in an MFT degree
+Skills gained from an MFT degree program

-• Communication skills, including compassion and empathy
+• Communication skills, including the use of compassion and empathy

 • Organizational skills